Star Citizen Persistent Entity Streaming

 What is Persistent Entity Streaming in Star Citizen?

-is a game that aims to push the boundaries of what is possible in gaming, both technically and creatively.
-One of the key features that makes Star Citizen stand out is its technology.
+Star Citizen is a massively multiplayer online game that aims to push the boundaries of what is possible in gaming, both technically and creatively.
+One of the key features that makes Star Citizen stand out is its Persistent Entity Streaming technology.
 In this essay, we will explore what Persistent Entity Streaming is, how it works, and why it matters for Star Citizen.

 What is Persistent Entity Streaming?